0 Part Course |

 • The importance of liquidity in distressed client companies

-• Methods in improving company liquidity and cash flow through improved working capital management
+• Methods for improving company liquidity and cash flow through improved working capital management

 • Methods implemented by turnaround managers to increase liquidity in companies